Grants Application Form

 Grant Evaluation Form

 The Grant Evaluation form is to be completed by teachers once the grant is used.
+New grants will not be awarded until the evaluation is completed.
 To download the Grant Evaluation, click the link below.

-For more information about SCHS PTSA grants and the application process, please read the guidelines below:
+For more information about PTSA grants and the application process, please read the guidelines below:

 Shorecrest PTSA Grant Guidelines – Fall 2020